 Class 12 Physics NCERT Solutions Electromagnetic Induction Important Questions

-Lenz’s law shows the direction of induced current in a closed loop.
-In the given two figures they shows the direction of induced current when the North pole of a bar magnet is moved towards and away from a closed loop respectively.
+Lenz’s law shows the direction of the induced current in a closed loop.
+The given two figures show the direction of induced current when the North pole of a bar magnet is moved towards and away from a closed loop, respectively.

-We can predict the direction induced current in different situation by using the Lenz’s rule.
+We can predict the direction of induced current in different situations by using Lenz’s rule:

 (i) The direction of the induced current is along qrpq.

-(ii) The direction of the induced current is along prqp.
+(ii) The direction of the induced current is along prq along yzx.